 Using district lands

 Due to the sensitive natural areas found on St. Johns River Water Management District lands, compatible public recreation on most district-owned conservation areas is limited to non-motorized access, such as hiking, bicycling, horseback riding and primitive tent camping (no RVs), as described below.
 A parking area with an informational kiosk is provided at each property.
-These lands are open year-round from sunrise to sunset, though visitors should watch for signs posted on this website and at the property about closures due to maintenance/construction, natural disasters, etc. See details about operating hours of our Lake Apopka Wildlife Drive and Emeralda Marsh Conservation Area seasonal wildlife drive on those individual property pages.
+These lands are open year-round 24 hours per day unless otherwise noted.
+Visitors should watch for announcements posted on this website and signs at the property about closures due to maintenance/construction, natural disasters, etc. See details about operating hours of our Lake Apopka Wildlife Drive and Emeralda Marsh Conservation Area seasonal wildlife drive on those individual property pages.

 The district does not provide rental facilities, restrooms or shelters unless noted in the description of individual properties.